 Newer, custom data visualization tools keep popping up: infographics (both static and interactive), color-coded blocks, animations, 3D visualization, and so on.

-However, there are just about four data presentation tools you’ll ever need:
+However, there are really only four data presentation tools you should ever need:

 - Line charts for illustrating continuous data, such as how something has changed over time